-R&D costs for fiscal 2021 were 6.7% of net sales as compared to 5.2% of net sales for last year.
-The Corporation was able to maintain its R&D initiatives despite lower sales in 2021.
+R&D costs for fiscal 2022 were 6.5% of net sales as compared to 6.7% of net sales for last year.

 The Corporation records the tax benefit of investment tax credits ("ITCs") when there is reasonable assurance that such credits will be realized.
-During the year ended November 30, 2021, ITCs where earned from qualifying research and development expenditures.
+During the year ended November 30, 2022, ITCs were earned from qualifying research and development expenditures.

-The Corporation has, as at November 30, 2021, 327 (2020 - 1,359) of investment tax credits available to be applied against future income taxes otherwise payable in Canada.
+The Corporation has, as at November 30, 2022, (2021 - 327) of investment tax credits available to be applied against future income taxes otherwise payable in Canada.